Peter-Vanderhyde/Ray-Tracer/README.md

 This feature requires that a mesh file has been created:
 1. Create a .txt file in `/build/files/meshes`.
 2. Write `vertices` on the first line.
-3. Each line after, create a position of a mesh vertex relative to (0 0 0).
+3. Each line after, set a position of a mesh vertex point relative to (0 0 0).
 4. Write `triangles` after the list of vertices.
-5. On each line after, write three numbers separated by a space that specify which vertices to connect together i.e. `0 1 2` would mean that the first, second, and third vertices that you defined should be used to create a triangle.
+5. On each line after, write three numbers separated by spaces that specify which vertices to connect together i.e. `0 1 2` would create a triangle using the first, second, and third vertex points in the list of vertices.

 Here is an example mesh file for a pyramid:
 ```